Glossary

 A single OS process that is collectively executing dataflow logic via some number of contained worker threads.
 Processes are grouped into a cluster and might not necessarily be on the same machine.

-A blob of serialized bytes that is a freeze frame snapshot of operator state at the end of an epoch.
+A freeze frame snapshot of a step’s state at the end of an epoch.

 A specific instance of an operator and logic in a dataflow.
 A dataflow is made up of a graph of steps.